NOC-EO/twlviewer/README.md

 To run the code in the project you need to install the required Python packages in an environment.
 To do this we will use **Anaconda**, which can be downloaded [here](https://www.anaconda.com/download/).

-Open the Anaconda prompt (in Mac and Linux, open a terminal window) and use the `cd` command (change directory) to the directory where you have installed the **SAR-TWL** repository.
+Open an `Anaconda Prompt` from the start menu for Windows users or a terminal window for Mac and Linux and use the `cd` command (change directory) to the directory where you have installed the **SAR-TWL** repository.
+If you are unfamiliar with command windows check out the resources below ...

 Create a new environment named `twlviewer` with all the required packages and activate this environment by entering the following commands (one at a time):